Lightning-Universe/lightning-flash/docs/source/custom_task.rst

 .. note::

-   Lightning Flash provides an API to register models within a store.
+    Lightning Flash provides registries.
+    Registries are Flash internal key-value database to store a mapping between a name and a function.
+    In simple words, they are just advanced dictionary storing a function from a key string.
+    They are useful to store list of backbones and make them available for a :class:`~flash.core.model.Task`.
-   Check out :ref:`registry`.
+    Check out to learn more :ref:`registry`.

 Where is the training step?